bidoubiwa/json_batch_to_meilisearch/README.md

 ### Response
 ```
-One file has been added to the following index in MeiliSearch: small_movies
+One file has been added to the following index in MeiliSearch: my_index
-Start update watch
+Start tasks watch
 -------------
+1 / 1 tasks are still in progress
-0 / 1 have been processed
+0 / 1 tasks have failed
-1 / 1 still enqueued
+0 / 1 tasks have been succesfully added
 -------------
+0 / 1 tasks are still in progress
+0 / 1 tasks have failed
-1 / 1 have been processed
+1 / 1 tasks have been succesfully added
-0 / 1 still enqueued
 -------------
-No action left in the queue, final report:
+No tasks left in the queue, final report:
 failed to upload: 0
 succeeded to upload: 1
+done
 ```